pbyrne84/DynamicReturnTypePlugin/README.md

 There was no easy way to solve changing 'Entity\User' into 'MyNameSpace\User' without going down the path of writing a strategy for each custom user/framework request due to designs I have no knowledge of so cannot preempt.
 I would view this method as deprecated due to the limitations.
 But it will not be removed.

 ### 2.Script engine calls

+#### NOTE: Script engine jar paths can now be set using IDEA_GROOVY_JAR_PATH and IDEA_JAVASCRIPT_JAR_PATH environment variables.
+IDEA_JAVASCRIPT_JAR_PATH is for the path to the nashorn.jar file for javascript in JDK8.

 This allows custom code to be executed within the vm designed per consumer/framework.
 The 2 languages on offer are javascript via rhino and groovy if the groovy-all-2.2.1.jar is present in the ides lib folder.
 For interoperability between rhino and java the following reading is quite useful.

 https://developer.mozilla.org/en-US/docs/Rhino/Scripting_Java

-The benefit of using groovy is intellij idea(either edition) has better editing capabilities, though at the cost of having to manage the groovy-all-2.2.1.jar (I copied mine to phpstorm from my intellij ultimate).
+The benefit of using groovy is intellij idea(either edition) has better editing capabilities, though this requires setting up the IDEA_GROOVY_JAR_PATH path to groovy-all-2.2.1.jar (I set mine to point to the intellij ultimate jar).

 To use groovy instead of javascript just use the .groovy extension (rhino is the default behaviour).